 Urdele Pass is one of the hardest climbs in Eastern Europe

 Pasul Urdele is a high mountain pass at an elevation of 2.145m (7,037ft) above the sea level, located on the boundary of Valcea and Gorj counties in Romania.
-It’s said to be the highest paved road of the country.
+At this elevation it’s said to be one of the highest paved roads of the country.

 Is Urdele Pass paved?